-- Christian faith
+- Christian Faith

-- Social responsibility
+- Social Responsibility

 Partners of the Collaboratory invest in the educational mission of the College through their interactions with students, producing professional and sustainable results for them by leveraging long-term partnerships and volunteerism.
 Collaboratory projects enable students to engage classroom fundamentals in a real, client-centered environment.
 Students lead and manage the Collaboratory in partnership with the educators and volunteer professionals who mentor them.

-The engineering curriculum at Messiah is crafted around an innovative ‘integrated projects curriculum’ in which all students, starting in the first year, work with faculty and students on projects that meet the needs of real-world nonprofit clients.
-Engineering project teams make long-term commitments to clients.
-Often, a project will last much longer than a student’s time enrolled at Messiah, enabling engineering students to be part of something much bigger than a classroom exercise.
+The engineering curriculum at Messiah is crafted around an innovative ‘integrated projects curriculum’ in which all students, starting in the first year, work on projects with their professors and peers to meet the needs of real-world nonprofits.
+Engineering project teams even make long-term commitments to clients; often, a project will last much longer than a student’s time enrolled at Messiah, enabling them to be part of something much bigger than a classroom exercise.
 Messiah College takes seriously its role of developing confident and competent professionals.

 Every spring, seniors in each of the health and science fields present their research results at a spring Symposium.

-Each summer, 8-12 Messiah College students earn competitive internal Steinbrecher research fellowships, living on campus and working one on one with faculty for 4-10 weeks in laboratory research.
+And each summer, 8-12 Messiah College students earn competitive internal Steinbrecher research fellowships, living on campus and working one on one with faculty for 4-10 weeks in laboratory research.
 A significant number of Steinbrecher students are rising sophomores and juniors.
-On the national stage, Messiah students are selected each year in multiple disciplines for competitive research experiences for undergraduates (REUs) in universities across the country, and in some cases, internationally.
+On the national stage, Messiah students are selected each year in multiple disciplines for competitive research experiences for undergraduates (REUs) in universities across the country and, in some cases, internationally.

 Messiah brings together two powerful educational streams: a rich liberal arts experience (rooted in disciplines such as history, English, language, music, and theology, to name a few) and applied professional programs (disciplines such as business, education, engineering, and nursing).
-Messiah equips students to gain skillful expertise in their majors’ areas of study while developing their abilities to think critically, communicate effectively, and sharpen their insights across multiple cultures and contexts.
+Messiah equips students to gain skillful expertise in their area of study while developing their abilities to think critically, communicate effectively, and sharpen their insights across multiple cultures and contexts.

 FIRST-YEAR SEMINARS AND EXPERIENCES